Audition Procedure for entry 2023

 Poor ~ The student is unable to show control, even though there may be some understanding of the subject being marked.
 The student must be eager and willing to improve.

-The preceding markings are for technical merit.
-Marking for performance quality in each subject carry the same value.
+The preceding markings relate to technical merit; marking for performance quality in each subject is along the same values and a final combined mark will be awarded.
 We aim to keep the same format for marking the video material.
 Should we feel it necessary, we may ask for additional material.
-The successful candidate must have the majority of marks in the satisfactory category or above to gain entry to Millennium.
+The successful candidate must have the majority of marks in the satisfactory category or above to gain entry to MPA College.
 The students and families are invited to raise any general question they might have through email to the audition secretary.
 Occasionally the audition panel may request further information.

 We would be able to provisionally accept a student on video evidence basis and we would then invite every successful video auditionee to come and visit us.
 We feel it is important to have a good inkling of the situation awaiting you in your training.
-We envisage that a visit to Millennium will be possible at a later date in the new year.
 A final decision would be made after the visit and on agreement to proceed by both parties.

 Some further background information:

-Kimball Wong – Principal dancer with Australian Dance Theatre, Adelaide, Australia
+Kimball Wong – Former principal dancer with Australian Dance Theatre, Adelaide, Australia during which time he was a multiple winner of ‘Best Male Dancer’ awards.

-Cassidy Janson – recently won the Olivier Award for her role in ‘& Juliet’.
-She has also played Carole King in the hit West End show ‘Beautiful’ and has recently co-starred with Kelsey Grammer in Man of La Mancha at the London Coliseum
+Cassidy Janson – Olivier Award recipient for her role in ‘& Juliet’.
+She has also played Carole King in the hit West End show ‘Beautiful’ and has co-starred with Kelsey Grammer in Man of La Mancha at the London Coliseum

 Kellianna Jay – Ensemble Dreamgirls, UK Tour

-Danny Collins – principal dancer with New Adventures; appeared in the ‘Cats’ film
+Danny Collins – principal dancer with New Adventures; appeared in ‘Cats’ (film)

 Curtis Angus – appearing in Hamilton, West End

-Ross McLaren – appearing as Luca McIntyre in Doctors on BBC
+Ross McLaren – appeared as Luca McIntyre in Doctors on BBC; currently on UK tour with Singing in the Rain

-Jackson Bews – last appeared in Catch 22, directed by George Clooney; previously starred in Maleficent with Angelina Jolie
+Jackson Bews – appeared in the Emmy Award winning episode of Black Mirror called ‘San Junipero’.
+Also starred in Catch 22, directed by George Clooney and in Maleficent with Angelina Jolie